 I worked with Ed in the studio last weekend to create some booking demo songs.
-All the demos were taken from songs that will appear on my forthcoming album, In a Circle.
+All the demos were taken from songs that will appear on my forthcoming album, In This Circle.
 Also, the songs consist of two tracks with me singing and playing guitar.
-After working to build up these songs over the last three years with various guest artists playing different instruments, it felt strange to hear these tunes without the drums, bass, etc. So, these demos are my ?Unplugged? tunes, if you will.
-Here?s the demo version of Familiar Strangers:
+After working to build up these songs over the last three years with various guest artists playing different instruments, it felt strange to hear these tunes without the drums, bass, etc. So, these demos are my Unplugged tunes, if you will.
+Here’s the demo version of Familiar Strangers:

 Artist Spotlight: The New Basement Tapes